 We’ll update the possession time per game throughout the year.
 This is for the La Liga season from 2009-2010.

-And Barca is a team that has remained whole, more or less, minus the trades of Deco and Ronaldinho some years ago.
+And Barcelona is a football team that has remained whole, more or less, minus the trades of Deco and Ronaldinho some years ago.
 The core group of players have been together for five or six years now.
 A core group who, minus Ibrahimovic, who replaced the seemingly irreplaceable Eto’o, are pretty much the same treble winning side from last year.

 At times, Barca is so good that it almost doesn’t seem fair.
 They not only win games but also embarrass the opposing team.
 Which is true even when they’re playing away from home and not at the Camp Nou.
 It would be one thing if they were passing in and out of opposing teams with a certain amount of flair while playing at home, with the crowd behind them.
 But they play the same way wherever they are.
 If you watched Messi, Xavi and Alves play in a beach soccer tournament I’m sure they’d pass, pass and pass some more without letting the other team touch the ball.